 If it came from a living or dead animal, it’s not vegan.

-Vegan Certifications for Fashion
+Vegan Certifications for Vegan Apparel, Shoes & Bags

-- certifies individual products and/or entire companies
+- certifies individual products, collections, or an entire brand

 - does not require renewal once approved

 PETA certifies brands by having them complete a short online questionnaire and a statement of assurance.
 PETA also requires all of the company’s manufacturers and suppliers to complete and submit a statement of assurance.

-- certifies individual products, not companies
+- certifies individual products, not entire companies

-- not just for clothing and accessories, they also certify and use the same logo for vegan food items, cosmetics, retailers, etc.
+- not just for clothing and accessories; they also certify and use the same logo for vegan food items, cosmetics, retailers, etc.

 - cost an annual fee to use their Vegan sunflower trademark logo